 Havre is a somewhat small city located in the state of Montana.
 With a population of 9,791 people and four constituent neighborhoods, Havre is the eighth largest community in Montana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Havre is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Havre is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Havre is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Havre who work in office and administrative support (11.85%), teaching (8.94%), and management occupations (8.89%).

 One of the benefits of Havre is that there is very little traffic.
 The average commute to work is 12.39 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.